git-moss/DrivenByMoss-Documentation/Arturia/Arturia-Beatstep.md

 -EMPTY-    -EMPTY-      C3         C4         C5         C6       -EMPTY-    -EMPTY-
 Discard    -EMPTY-      C-1        C0         C1         C2       -EMPTY-    Accept</pre>

+## Preferences Settings

+You can set several preferences which are stored when you exit the DAW.
+These are global settings and not specific to projects.

+### Workflow
+* Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
+This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.

+### Pads
+* Convert Poly Aftertouch to: The pads support poly aftertouch.
+If the device you play does not support this option allows to change it to Channel Aftertouch or a MIDI CC command.

+## Document Settings

+These settings are specific to each project.

+### Scales
+* Scale: Select the scale
+* Base: Select the base note of the scale
+* In Key: Select *Chromatic* to also display notes which are not part of the scale.
+* Layout: Select the layout of the scale for the Play mode.
+The numbers are the offsets between the rows of the grid.
+The arrows depict the direction from lower to higher notes: left to right or bottom to top.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak
 </div>